khalilov/loomel/README.md

 # loomel

-Typed procedural HTML/SVG without JSX or templates. `html()` and `svg()` return an `App`: a small chainable wrapper over a native DOM element.
+Procedural HTML/SVG without JSX or templates. `html()` and `svg()` return a small `App` wrapper with chainable updates.
+The DOM you already know, now with autocomplete and chaining — no framework buy-in, component ceremony, or JSX just to create one innocent `<div>`.

-No virtual DOM, no component ceremony, no framework asking to become your personality.
-Just the DOM with fewer wrist injuries.
+**2.1 kB gzipped** for the complete ESM build.
+Small enough to need a magnifying glass in the bundle analyzer, light enough to fly through lousy mobile data.

 > 🤖 Coding agent?
 Read the [agent guide](https://github.com/khalilov/loomel/blob/main/AGENTS.md).
 > Need every edge case?
 Open the [full specification](https://github.com/khalilov/loomel/blob/main/SPEC.md).